hampr-engineering/frontend-challenge/README.md

 #### Constraints

-- 2–4 hours over ~5 days
 - React + TypeScript

 ## Expectations

-**We do not expect you to spend more than 2–4 hours on the challenge**, and we understand that it's unrealistic to implement a complete and polished solution in this time frame.
-We also have intentionally built-in some poor usability patterns that we'd love for you to improve upon.
-If you feel there was more you could do to improve it by the end of this time, please add some notes about what you'd change.
+**We do not expect you to spend more than a few hours on the challenge**, and we understand that it's unrealistic to implement a complete and polished solution in this time frame.

+We have intentionally built-in some poor usability patterns that we'd love for you to either:
+a) improve upon, or
+b) suggest improvements, or
+c) even just point out an awareness of problems/issues would be valuable.

+If you feel there was more you could do to improve by the end of this time, please add some notes (e.g. dot points ) about what you'd change.

 We'll discuss these with you in person (or video call).
-We are looking for good architectural decisions, modularity, readability, and adherence to industry best practices.
+We are looking for sensible structure, readability, and adherence to industry best practices.

+## Styling

+Note we're flexible on whatever approach to styling you want to use.

+We've tried to setup a few options to make getting started easier/quicker, being:
+- global css/scss, or
+- css modules, or even
+- style props available in [Material UI](https://mui.com/material-ui/getting-started/)

+Feel free to add any other libraries if you have a preferred way of working (e.g. Tailwind).

+Also feel free to replace material-ui's baseline (to normalise styles between browsers) with something like like normalize.css if you'd prefer.

 ## Submission